Decline of woodland birds in the Mount Lofty Ranges

 • The impacts resulting from climate change and land use changes.

-Program data is stored in a NCS managed database and then uploaded into the Biological Database of South Australia (BDBSA).
+The program’s data is stored in a NCS managed database and then uploaded into the Biological Database of South Australia (BDBSA).
 This data is then publicly available through Nature Maps.
 Results from the program have been published in Xanthopus, Landscape Ecology, Journal of Wildlife Management, Austral Ecology, Conservation Biology, Ecology Letters & Ecological Applications.

 Photos of Red-Browed Finch and Fairy Wren by Peter Day